Coaching + Strategy

 You’ve been in business for awhile now.
 Or you’ve had the idea for your business for awhile.
 Or maybe the idea for your business hit you in the shower this morning and the panic of planning it all has just hit you.
 There’s work to be done on the ground level.

 You’re in the right place.

 Using Skype/Zoom or a good ol’ fashioned phone call, you and I will get to the heart of the matter.
 I call them clarity sessions.
 You can call it business coaching, brand therapy, strategy building — call it tea & cookies with your new best friend.
 This is all about curing yourself of the overwhelm, getting clear & gaining forward momentum.

 Once you’ve purchased your session, you’ll have a little homework to do, so make sure you give yourself an hour or so to tackle that before we meet.

 Long term coaching for small business owners is a little bit of life-coaching meets business-coaching.
-I’ll meet you where you are — three times a month, in fact, for 3 months.
+I’ll meet you where you are — twice a month, in fact, for 3 months.
 We can talk about money blocks, business plans, e-course outlines, blog calendars, social media strategy, that passive-aggressive thing your sister said last week — all of it.
-(With maybe a little homework in between — it’s really helpful to talk things out, but I’m all about pushing the envelope.)
+(With deep work in between — it’s really helpful to talk things out, but I’m all about pushing the envelope.)